xXleowXx/gitlab-charts/doc/installation/secrets.md

 ### GitLab workhorse secret

 Generate the workhorse secret.
 This must have a length of 32 characters and base64-encoded.
-Replace `<name>` by name of the release - which is `gitlab` throughout this documentation.
+Replace `<name>` with the name of the release.

 ```
 kubectl create secret generic <name>-gitlab-workhorse-secret --from-literal=shared_secret=$(head -c 512 /dev/urandom | LC_CTYPE=C tr -cd 'a-zA-Z0-9' | head -c 32 | base64)
 ```

 This secret is referenced by the `global.workhorse.key` setting.

 ### GitLab runner secret

-Replace `<name>` by name of the release - which is `gitlab` throughout this documentation.
+Replace `<name>` with the name of the release.

 ```
 kubectl create secret generic <name>-gitlab-runner-secret --from-literal=runner-registration-token=$(head -c 512 /dev/urandom | LC_CTYPE=C tr -cd 'a-zA-Z0-9' | head -c 64)